-- (A) Subsidiaries (cont'd) - (d) Audited by BDO LLP (London). - (e) Subsidiary companies which are not required to be audited by the law in their country of incorporation.
-However, the financial statements were audited in accordance with IFRS for consolidation purposes by Moore Stephens LLP, Singapore. - (f) Audited by PricewaterhouseCoopers, Singapore. - (g) Newly incorporated during the current financial year. - (h) During the current financial year, the Group disposed its interest in these companies ("Technical management subsidiaries").
-Upon disposal, the Group through a subsidiary acquired 50% equity interest in Suncorp Holdings Inc. Suncorp Holdings Inc, a joint venture took over the ownership of these Technical management subsidiaries.
-(Note 18). - During the current financial year, the Group disposed 100% interest in these companies ("Offshore group subsidiaries"). - (j) During the current financial year, the Group's share of interest was diluted from 85.4% to 84.8%, following the issuance and vesting of share options in Interg8 Group. - (k) At the reporting date, a 10% interest was held by a non-controlling interest.
+- (i) During the current financial year, the Group disposed 100% interest in these companies ("Offshore group subsidiaries"). - (j) During the current financial year, the Group's share of interest was diluted from 85.4% to 84.8%, following the issuance and vesting of share options in Interg8 Group. - (k) At the reporting date, a 10% interest was held by a non-controlling interest. - (l) On 1 March 2019, interests in these subsidiaries involving entities under common control were transferred to the Group.